Airport Body Scanners

-To protect the privacy of the travelling public, it will be a requirement that body scanners deployed in Australia must be equipped with privacy enhancements.
-The current generation body scanner is equipped with automatic threat recognition technology.
-This removes the need for screening officers to view detailed or ‘naked’ images and instead highlights areas of concern on a generic ‘stick’ figure.
-In addition, the body scanner is not able to store personal information about passengers or the screen display generated from individual scans
+To protect the privacy of the travelling public, body scanners deployed in Australia must be equipped with privacy enhancements.
+The current generation body scanner is equipped with automatic threat recognition technology, which removes any opportunity to view detailed or naked images and instead highlights areas of concern on a generic ‘stick’ figure.
+In addition, the body scanner cannot store personal information about passengers or the screen display generated from individual scans.

 Following this consultation a comprehensive Privacy Impact Assessment was undertaken and is available here [PDF: 1168 KB]

 A voluntary body scanner trial was undertaken at Sydney and Melbourne International Airports during August and September 2011.
 The purpose of this trial was to test operational policies and procedures in order to determine the impact the body scanners may have on the passenger screening process.
 The trial also provided an opportunity for privacy and other interest groups to view the body scanner in operation.